Openscapes/2022-noaa-sefsc-summer/github-clinic/alan.md

 We can make words **bold** or *italic*.

 ## We can make headers.
+### Let's make it healthier!

 We can make lists – *note that lists need a carriage return before list items!*

 1. bananas
 2. tamales
 3. cakes
-4. beer
+4. kombucha
-5. chicken wings
+5. poke bowls

 [Markdown](https://quarto.org/docs/authoring/markdown-basics.html) can also make hyperlinks using the `[]()` pattern: you put words to hyperlink in `[]` and the URL in `()`.
 For example: